Evacuated villagers tell how Spain's forest fire forced them to leave animals | Science-Environment

 Evacuated villagers tell how Spain's forest fire forced them to leave animals

-Spain's first major wildfire of the year scorched more than 4,000 hectares (9,900 acres) of forest and forced 1,700 villagers to leave their homes in the Valencia and Aragon regions.
+Spain's first major wildfire of the year scorched more than 4,000 hectares (9,900 acres) of forest and forced 1,500 villagers to leave their homes in the Valencia region.
 Residents recounted fleeing their houses and leaving animals behind.

 "Bad, how am I supposed to feel?
-Your town is burning, your life is burning, Our animals were there and no one can tell us anything," Antonio Zarzoso, 24, who had to leave the village of Puebla de Arenoso, told Reuters.
-More than 500 firefighters supported by 20 planes and helicopters were working to bring the blaze under control near the village of Villanueva de Viver, emergency services said on Saturday, forcing 1,500 to leave their homes.
+Your town is burning, your life is burning, Our animals were there and noone can tell us anything," Antonio Zarzoso, 24, who had to leave the village of Puebla de Arenoso, told Reuters.
+More than 500 firefighters supported by 20 planes and helicopters were working to bring the blaze under control near the village of Villanueva de Viver, emergency services said on Saturday.

-The blaze also spread to the Teruel area of the Aragon region, where 200 people had to be evacuated, authorities said on Saturday.
-However, they managed to stop the fire spreading to other areas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)